holoviz/param/doc/upgrade_guide.md

 # Upgrade guide

 Welcome to the Upgrade Guide for Param!
-When we make backward-incompatible changes, we will provide a detailed guide on how you can update your code to be compatible with the latest changes.
+When we make backward-incompatible changes, we will provide a detailed guide here on how you can update your code to be compatible with the latest changes.

 ## Version 2.0